 Wiki-Wednesdays: In the fall of 2015, Dave Askins – who at that time was CivCity managing director – held editing sessions each Wednesday for Ann Arbor’s LocalWiki, with a focus on civic-related pages.
 This was an extension of the work we incentivized via the library’s Summer Game.
 The goal was to strengthen LocalWiki for its possible use as a platform for CivCity’s news & information efforts.

 “Eat This Election” Videos: Videographer Donald Harrison of 7 Cylinders Studio (former A2 Film Festival ED) donated his time/expertise to develop a series of short videos to highlight the Aug.
 4, 2015 Ann Arbor city council primary elections.
 The videos were modeled after The Tonight Show’s “Puppy Predictors” segment, with local dog owners volunteering their time/pets.
 In total, the videos received over 1,760 views.
-We’ll have more lead time for these promotional videos next year, and will likely do something totally different – though in the same spirit.

 Pre-Election Potlucks: We’ve developed a toolkit for residents to host Pre-Election Potlucks, which work like this: A host invites 10-12 people – neighbors, friends or co-workers – to their home for a potluck dinner.
 At least 2 weeks prior to the potluck, each guest is assigned to do research on one local candidate or ballot proposal, so that all local candidates and ballot proposals are covered.
 At the potluck, everyone shares the info they've gathered & the group discusses the local ballot issues.
 It's a way to get educated by crowdsourcing the work on local election issues and sharing it in an informal social setting.